cksystemsteaching/selfie/README.md

 Scanner and parser of a compiler are referred to as the *frontend* of the compiler while the code generator is called the *backend*.
 Keeping both separate facilitates exchanging frontends and backends to support compilation of different combinations of source and machine languages in the same system.
 Modern production compilers do that by internally generating a source- and machine-independent *intermediate representation* (IR) first and only then generating actual machine code from the IR.
 Again, the selfie compiler does not do that but instead generates code from within its parser.
 Its tight coupling of frontend and backend makes supporting new combinations of source and machine languages difficult but we do not intend to do that with selfie anyway.

 Code generation involves encoding machine instructions in the format that the target processor expects when decoding the instructions before executing them.
 A processor can be seen as interpreter of machine code with a frontend that scans the code generated by the backend of a compiler.
 We took the opportunity to demonstrate that by implementing encoding and decoding of machine instructions in selfie next to each other.
-In other words, the very backend of the selfie compiler is implemented next to the very frontend of mipster, the selfie emulator that implements a RISC-U processor for executing the code generated by the selfie compiler.
+In other words, the very backend of the selfie compiler is implemented next to the very frontend of `mipster`, the selfie emulator that implements a RISC-U processor for executing the code generated by the selfie compiler.

 There is one important question that we should consider before moving on.
 Why do we compile source code to machine code and then have a processor interpret the generated code?
 We could also design and implement source code interpreters avoiding compilers altogether, right?
 The answer is yes, we could do that and it has in fact been done for many programming languages such as Python, for example.
 In essence, both compilation and interpretation have numerous advantages and disadvantages.
 First of all, a source code interpreter requires a scanner and parser just like a compiler.
 The real difference is in the immediate execution of source code instead of generating machine code.
 A drawback of source code interpretation is that it is usually slower than compiling the code first and then executing the generated code instead.
 However, modern source code interpreters often have compilers built in that internally generate machine code on demand instead of interpreting source code.
 The javascript interpreter in your web browser does that enabling advanced web applications such as gmail.
 Awesome, right?
 Well, for our purposes here, it is important to cover both compilation and interpretation as the two fundamental techniques for creating the semantics of programming and machine languages.
 We nevertheless only discuss compilation of source code here and interpretation of machine code, as already done in the machine chapter.